materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ### Update the first version

-At this stage, we assume that you wish to update your entry without creating a new version.
-There may be a typo in the title of the first version, a missing keyword, etc.

 - Go to "My records" and click the record’s title.
 - Click "Edit".
-- Make a few changes in the metadata: change the title, add a keyword, etc. You are not allowed to add, modify or delete file links.
+- Make a few minor changes to the record's metadata: fix a typo in the title, add a missing keyword, etc. You are not allowed to add, modify or delete file links.
 - Click "Share on archive" to save your changes.
 - Navigate to "Shared records" and check that your modifications appear as expected.